mathie/mathie.github.io/_drafts/personal-code-review.markdown

 * Have you accidentally left in any debugging code from while you were implementing it?

 * Does the code look pretty?
-Is there any trailing whitespace, or duplicate carriage returns, or missing carriage returns for that matter?
+Is there any trailing white space, or duplicate carriage returns, or missing carriage returns for that matter?
 Are things lined up nicely?